Notice of Pre-AIA or AIA Status

 establishing a station sequence that includes a plurality of stations that a given part traverses; (this limitation amounts to adding insignificant extra-solution activity to the judicial exception).

-via an encoding network (This amounts to no more than mere instructions to “apply” the exception using a generic computer component.)
+via an encoding network of a transformer model (This amounts to no more than mere instructions to “apply” the exception using a generic computer component.)

-via a decoding network (This amounts to no more than mere instructions to “apply” the exception using a generic computer component.)
+via a decoding network of a transformer model (This amounts to no more than mere instructions to “apply” the exception using a generic computer component.)

 wherein the predicted measurement data includes next measurement data of the given part at a next station, the next station being after the station subsequence in the station sequence. (this limitation amounts to adding insignificant extra-solution activity to the judicial exception).